- Donald Trump had a big week!

 Not a lot is going to change anyone’s mind, much less the minor palace intrigue of a hiring and the (admittedly pretty funny) sentencing of a hapless former employee.

-What will make a difference is turnout, which will effected by economic conditions, news in the weeks immediately prior to the election, the degree to which voter-suppression efforts are successful, and weather.
+What will make a difference is turnout, which will be effected by economic conditions, news in the weeks immediately prior to the election, the degree to which voter-suppression efforts are successful, and weather.